activescott/gpu-agent/README.md

 ### Later

 - [ ] Add a header/nav
+- [ ] Detect changes to shop pages and submit them to https://www.indexnow.org
 - [ ] add contact us page
+- [ ] Solicit info from the community on all model pages - especially unknown GPU/accelerator ones.
+Have a 👍👎 on information accuracy for models and gpu pages
+  - [ ] Ideally give people the opportunity to edit the pages by putting info pages in their own repo and triggering deploys based on them changing.
+- [ ] investigate amazon and newegg affiliate programs: https://promotions.newegg.com/affiliate_program/affiliate.html
 - [x] Model Page Prompt: Look for BibTeX information on the pages and consider any "to cite this model" kind of indications as the authoritative link for the model.
 - [x] Model Page Prompt: Include https://catalog.ngc.nvidia.com as a research source
 - [x] Model Page Prompt: When using arXiv, be sure that it is the paper that describes and introduces the model, not one that merely references it.
 - [x] Model Page Prompt: Prefer arXiv over hugging face.
-- [ ] Solicit info from the community on all model pages - especially unknown GPU/accelerator ones.
-Have a 👍👎 on information accuracy for models and gpu pages
-- [ ] investigate amazon and newegg affiliate programs: https://promotions.newegg.com/affiliate_program/affiliate.html

 ## Notes